 The film then goes out of its way to make a transition as though they were going to another part of town, sweeping through streets and the like, but we stop, we’re actually just downstairs from Marlene and Denzel, which is not a reassuring example of the creators’ cinematic ability!
 It seems that Marlene and Denzel are living with Tifa above a rebuilt 7th Heaven Bar, now located in Edge.
 You sure know how to ruin a pun, Tifa.
 Tifa is in the bar cleaning up, when she gets a phone call.
 She ignores it, saying “He’s not here anymore!” to the empty room, but finally gives in and goes upstairs to an office to answer.
 Fans may notice that Tifa is wearing a ribbon on her arm, which isn’t ever explained in the plot but is worn by every member of the former party, supposedly in remembrance of Aerith.
 Once again, you can only get this information from out-of-film sources, and in this case it’s not even mentioned in On the Way to a Smile!

 We catch up to Cloud on his motorcycle, informally known as the Fenrir (once you know the bike’s name – and once again, the film barely emphasizes it – the wolf from earlier makes a lot more symbolic sense).
-Cloud is listening to his messages on his cell phone, and hears Tifa saying that Reno just called, saying that Reno has work for Cloud at “Healin.”
+Cloud is listening to his messages on his cell phone, and one is from Tifa: she says that Reno just called, saying that Reno has work for Cloud at “Healin.”
 You know, Healin?
 What a great location from FFVII, wasn’t it?
 I remember all the side quests, and the plot progression… oh, wait, Healin isn’t actually a location from FFVII?
 Fans and new audience members are equally confused?
 They could have just as easily used Kalm, or some other town?

-By the way, you remember Reno, right?
-Red hair, cocky attitude, murdered thousands of people in what the original game considered its plot’s second-greatest atrocity?
-He’s free of all charges and we still have a working relationship with him, and now he’s dedicated comic relief!
+By the way, you really do remember Reno, right?
+Red hair, cocky attitude, murdered thousands of people in what even the original game considered its plot’s second-greatest atrocity?
+He’s free of all charges, we still have a working relationship with him, and also he’s dedicated comic relief!
 In any event, the implication is that Cloud is refusing to answer his phone so he doesn’t have to talk to anyone, even Tifa, or mass-murderers for that matter.
 As he settles into his motorcycle, Cloud feels a sharp pain on his arm.
+It’s guilt, Cloud, I’m pretty sure that’s guilt you’re feeling there.

 We return to the Buster Sword all of a sudden, and three motorcycles pull up ridden by three grey-haired figures, the figure in the middle kicking down the Buster Sword.
 Now, in an earlier draft of this Journal, I tried withholding the names of these characters until they were properly introduced, but it got a little confusing.
 Instead, I’ll just introduce them from left to right in the attached screenshot: Yazoo, Kadaj, and Loz.
 I think “Yazoo” would have been my sign to take away Tetsuya Nomura’s pen send him to bed early, but whatever you say, Square Enix.
 Kadaj seems to be in charge, and they start talking about someone they call their “big brother.”